BIO6032/homework/README.md

 <!-- Unless explicitly indicated, do not change anything in this file -->

 As part of your evaluation for the class, you need to turn in 11 reports, at a rate of about one per week.
+You are free to submit the assignments at a rate that suits you, however the theory required matches with specific in-class readings and discussions.
+In addition, every assignment represents a considerable amount of work.
 These will form the entirety of your evaluation.
+There is no extra credit for this class, and grades will not be curved.

+The grading for these assignments accounts both for the mathematics and model analysis, and for the implementation and analysis.
+An additional 10 points are dedicated to presentation, writing, and data representation.
+The complete list of assignments, as well as the details on grading, are given below.
+Assignments that are more complex are worth a greater fraction of your final grade.

+To submit an assignment, you must provide a link to the specific commit that represent the final version of this assignment.
+5% will be subtracted from your *final* grade for every assignment that is modified after being submitted, and an extra 1% will be subtracted for *every* commit modifying more than one assignment.
+This can add up rapidly.

 The reports must be written as markdown files containing executable *Julia* code.
 An example of the expected work is given in the `homework/00_demonstration.Jmd`, and compiled [to this webpage][demo].
 This provides a template for your answers, and also gives an overview of how to structure the documents.

-[demo]: ./homework/00_demonstration/

 The reports will be compiled automatically, to ensure that your work is fully reproducible.
 This implies that any data you may need to use will be downloaded from the script using `download`.
 All equations must be rendered using LaTeX code.

+[demo]: ./homework/00_demonstration/

 ## Summary table